TS-Code-Studios/Spell-Chess/INFORMATION.md

 - *boolean isMovePossible(String piece, String startSquare, String targetSquare, String playerToMove)*: Method that checks whether or not a move is possible and returns it as a boolean. *piece* needs to be lowercase if white and uppercase if black. *playerToMove* needs to be "w" or "B".
 - *String[][] position*: 2D array storing the current chess position.
-- *String[] positionMeta*: Array storing additional position info.
+- *int[] positionMeta*: Array storing additional position info.
 More information can be found in the ADC Orders chapter below.

 # ADC orders
 This is how the informations are arranged in the information arrays of ADCs.

-**positionMeta:**
+**int[] positionMeta:**

-0. White O-O
+0. White o-o
-1. White O-O-O
+1. White o-o-o
 2. Black O-O
 3. Black O-O-O
-4. En passant target square
-5. Halfmoves
+4. Halfmoves counter for 50-move-rule
-6. Check
+5. Check
 # Naming schemes
 These are the guidelines for naming **ANYTHING**, ranging from variables to classes.
 Please always follow these for consistency and a smooth workflow.